Badgerati/Pode/docs/Getting-Started/Debug.md

 - The memory dump is saved in CLIXML format instead of the default.
 - The dump file is saved in the specified directory (`C:\CustomDump`) instead of the default path.
-- The `-Halt` switch will terminate the application after the dump is saved.

 ### Using the Dump Feature